webplatform/docs/dom/Navigator/getUserMedia/index.md

 }}{{Method Parameter
 |Name=successCallback
 |Data type=function
-|Description=The getUserMedia function will call the function specified in the successCallback with the LocalMediaStream object that contains the media stream.
+|Description=The getUserMedia function will call the function specified in the successCallback with the [[apis/webrtc/LocalMediaStream|LocalMediaStream]] object that contains the media stream.
 You may assign that object to the appropriate element and work with it, as shown in the following example:

  function(localMediaStream) {
     var video = document.querySelector('video');